Immunisation programmes are designed to help protect the population from serious vaccine-preventable diseases.

 - All vaccines in the immunisation programme are provided free in Scotland by the NHS.

 - Pregnant women are more at risk of flu-related complications and need extra protection.
 The flu vaccine can help protect pregnant women and their developing baby against flu.
-Vaccines offered to pregnant women can be viewed on the pregnancy timeline on the NHS inform website (external website).
+Vaccines offered to pregnant women can be viewed on the pregnancy timeline on NHS inform (external site).

 Immunisation and health inequalities